By the end of this section, you will be able to:

 One of the problems with the Articles of Confederation was the difficulty of changing it.
 To prevent this difficulty from recurring, the framers provided a method for amending the Constitution that required a two-thirds majority in both houses of Congress and in three-quarters of state legislatures to approve a change.

 The possibility of amending the Constitution helped ensure its ratification, although many feared the powerful federal government it created would deprive them of their rights.
 To allay their anxieties, the framers promised that a Bill of Rights safeguarding individual liberties would be added following ratification.
 These ten amendments were formally added to the document in 1791 and other amendments followed over the years.
 Among the most important were those ending slavery, granting citizenship to African Americans, and giving the right to vote to Americans regardless of race, color, or sex.

-the first ten amendments to the U.S. Constitution; most were designed to protect fundamental rights and liberties
+Bill of Rights the first ten amendments to the U.S. Constitution; most were designed to protect fundamental rights and liberties